Bohdalice-Pavlovice: Administrative division

 Pavlovice forms an exclave of the municipal territory.

 Geography

 Bohdalice-Pavlovice is located about 7 km south of Vyškov and 28 km east of Brno.
 It lies in the Litenčice Hills.
 The highest point is a hill at 433 m above sea level.
+The stream Pavlovický potok flows through Pavlovice and supplies there a system of two small fishponds.

 History

 The first written mention of Bohdalice is from 1337.
 Pavlovice was first mentioned in 1371.
 Manerov was founded in 1785 and later became part of Bohdalice municipality.
 Bohdalice and Pavlovice were merged into one municipality in 1964.

 Transport

 There are no railways or major roads passing through the municipality.